ultraio/docs-blockchain/docs/learn/Ultra Blockchain/on-chain-user-groups.md

 ## `create.a`

-The `create.a` action is the initial version of the create action for the Ultra blockchain.
-It registers a new group in the `groups.a` table using the parameters specified by the user.
+The `create.a` action is the first version of the create action for the Ultra blockchain.
+It registers a new group in the `groups.a` table using the parameters specified by the creator.

 ### Behavior